Ranken dart

 The Ranken Dart was an anti-Zeppelin weapon developed during the First World War.
-It was an air-dropped 1 lb explosive flechette-type of missile-shaped bomb which was 330 mm long and 150 mm wide while being of a steel and wood construcation.
+It was an air-dropped 1 lb explosive flechette-type of missile-shaped bomb which was 330 mm long and 150 mm wide while being of a steel and wood construction.

 It was developed for use against German Zeppelin airships by Engineer Lieutenant Commander Francis Ranken, initially as a Royal Naval Air Service weapon but was also adopted by the Royal Flying Corps in 1916.